 To do a name search, using the "License Search" box at the center of the page, click on the down arrow in the "By Call Sign" box, and select "By Name".

 Enter your name like this: Smith, Joe E and press the "Search" button.

-If you new license has been issued, it will appear when the search is complete.
+If your new license has been issued, it will appear when the search is complete.
 If the license has not been issued, don't despair.
 Sometimes these things take a few days to get processed, especially if a weekend or holiday is involved.
 Be patient, and check back every day.
 Soon you will be rewarded with your new call sign.

 Sometimes, due to various reasons, it can take us a few days to get the data uploaded.
 If you are curious, simply send us an email click here to send email , and we will try to find out if your application has been processed, and if not, when it is scheduled to be run.
-Please give us at least a week before sending in a query, however.
+Please give us at least a week before sending in a query.
 Please remember that this work is done by volunteers, and sometimes delays occur (they do occasionally have to pay attention to things other than ham radio, you know!)

-As soon as your new license showing your name and call sign appear in the FCC's database, as evidenced by the search you just completed from the preceding paragraphs, you may begin operating.
+As soon as your new license showing your name, address, and call sign appear in the FCC's database, as evidenced by the search you just completed from the preceding paragraphs, you may begin operating.
 You do not have to wait for the physical license document to arrive in the mail!
 Just grab your microphone, keyboard, or telegraph key and go for it!

 Temporary operating authority: